techfort/paladin/README.md

 ## States, init and modules

-The copmosed function takes three optional parameters, states, init and modules.
+The composed function takes three optional parameters, states, init and modules.
 The states object sets public members to the passed values.
 I.e. `{ name: 'joe' }` sets the public member name to joe.
 With this you can attach functions as methods (see example below).
 Init takes method names and arrays for parameters.
 I.e. `{ setName: ['joe'] }` calls the method `setName` and passes the parameter `'joe'`.